-A study of reading as an analytical, interpretative and evaluative process, requiring the reader to make rational judgements about content and style based upon appropriate criteria.
+Study of reading and writing as an analytical, interpretative and evaluative process for short research units which require the reader to make rational judgments about content and style based upon appropriate critical criteria.

 EN 107 Creative Writing/3 Units

 Prerequisite: EN 101 and permission of instructor.